kimy77530/kimy77530/README.md

 </h1>

 <h3 align="center">
 An aspiring Data Scientist with a passion for learning and an endless supply of optimism and curiosity.
-I am analytical, detail-oriented, results-driven graduate stuent at Rice University.
+I am detail-oriented, analytical and a results-driven graduate student at Rice University.
 I am self-determined and curious about building new projects
 </h3>